 Always talk to the attorney, not a salesperson.
-Yes, initially support staff will often take the call and gather the basic information for the attorney, but the attorney will return your call as soon as possible.
+Yes, initially support staff will often take the call and gather the basic information for the attorney, but a quality attorney will return your call as soon as possible.
 Remember, good attorneys are in demand and are often in Court; they are not sitting at their desk waiting for your call.
+If you can't talk with the attorney directly, and instead are handed off to a "case manager" etc., that's a sign that you are calling a "mill" - meaning that law firm sees your case as a number and the more numbers, the more money they make.
+You want to talk with the attorney that is going to represent you, that wants to hear about the general facts of your case, before he/she quotes you a fee.

 Don't listen to friends or family who say that you don't need an attorney - that's just silly talk.
-The courtroom is filled with people whose goal it is to convict you; they are not your friend.
-The law, the science, and the procedures are complex and confusing to an untrained person.
+The courtroom is filled with persons (Judges, prosecutors) whose goal it is to convict you; they are not your friend.
+The law, the science, and the court procedures are complex and confusing to an untrained person.
 The fact is that DUI cases are very complex, so they require an attorney with specialized expertise to defend the case.